Malabarba/greek-unicode-insert/README.md

 included as a bonus too.
 Enjoy!

 Instructions:
-===

-INSTALLATION
+==

-If you install from melpa: nothing necessary, should work out of the box.
+If you install from melpa, just assign the keymap to some key
+    (global-set-key "\M-8" 'greek-unicode-insert-map)

-If you install manually:
+If you install manually, require first, then assign the keymap
     (require 'greek-unicode-insert)

-In either case, remember to bind the keymap to something (as described above).
     (global-set-key "\M-8" 'greek-unicode-insert-map)